olafhv/hello-flask/README.md

-# Hello cloud native Python
+# Hello cloud native Flask

 In this example skeleton Flask application is provided with Prometheus metrics endpoint.